Michael Massey Player Props: Royals vs. Guardians

-Michael Massey -- .121 average over his past 10 games -- will be in action for the Kansas City Royals versus the Cleveland Guardians, with Aaron Civale on the mound, on July 7 at 7:10 PM ET.
+On Saturday, Michael Massey (batting .125 in his past 10 games) and the Kansas City Royals play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Twins.
+He had a hitless performance in his most recent game (0-for-3) against the Guardians.

 Michael Massey Game Info & Props vs. the Guardians